gilgoldzweig/SampleTest/README.md

 Please submit the project as a zip file that contains your project and a readme file with instructions on how we need to compile it.

-Android submissions - send to Gil: gil.goldzweig@justeattakeaway.com
+Android submissions - send to Gil and Chani: gil.goldzweig@justeattakeaway.com & chani.aharoni@justeattakeaway.com

-IOS submissions - send to Aran: aran.erlich@justeattakeaway.com
+IOS submissions - send to Aran and Chani: aran.erlich@justeattakeaway.com & chani.aharoni@justeattakeaway.com

 ## Final Notes